statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 These definitions are to be understood within the context of the World Anti-Doping Code.
 However, in case of conflict the provisions of the Convention will prevail.
 For the purposes of this Convention:

-1.‘‘Accredited doping control laboratories’’ means laboratories accredited by the World Anti-Doping Agency.
+1.“Accredited doping control laboratories” means laboratories accredited by the World Anti-Doping Agency.

-2.‘‘Anti-doping organization’’ means an entity that is responsible for adopting rules for initiating, implementing or enforcing any part of the doping control process.
+2.“Anti-doping organization” means an entity that is responsible for adopting rules for initiating, implementing or enforcing any part of the doping control process.
 This includes, for example, the International Olympic Committee, the International Paralympic Committee, other major event organizations that conduct testing at their events, the World Anti-Doping Agency, international federations, and national anti-doping organizations.

-3.‘‘Anti-doping rule violation’’ in sport means one or more of the following:
+3.“Anti-doping rule violation” in sport means one or more of the following:

 a)the presence of a prohibited substance or its metabolites or markers in an athlete’s bodily specimen;